Skip to main content

 Meanwhile, your home's appliances burn fuel inside, where the CO gas has less room to dissipate.
 So, there are rules for how much CO your appliances can emit.
 For example, stoves aren't allowed to produce more than 800 ppm of CO.
 However, most stoves are designed to release below 50 ppm.

-Fuel-burning appliances that have been left on too long or haven't been properly installed for ventilation by a qualified technician can continuously release small amounts of carbon monoxide into the atmosphere until it reaches dangerous levels.
+Fuel-burning appliances that have been left on too long or haven't been properly installed for ventilation by a qualified technician can continuously release small amounts of carbon monoxide into the atmosphere until they reach dangerous levels.

 What are the symptoms of carbon monoxide poisoning?